-Section 16(a) of the Exchange Act requires Pediatrix's executive officers and Directors, and persons who own more than 10% of Pediatrix's common stock, to file with the Securities and Exchange Commission reports of ownership and changes in ownership of Pediatrix common stock.
-Our executive officers, Directors and greater than 10% shareholders are also required by rules promulgated by the Securities and Exchange Commission to furnish Pediatrix with copies of all Section 16(a) forms they file.
+Section 16(a) of the Exchange Act requires MEDNAX's Directors and executive officers, and persons who own more than 10% of our common stock, to file with the Securities and Exchange Commission reports of ownership and changes in ownership of our common stock.
+Our Directors, executive officers and greater than 10% shareholders are also required by rules promulgated by the Securities and Exchange Commission to furnish MEDNAX with copies of all Section 16(a) forms they file.

-Based solely on a review of the copies of such reports furnished to Pediatrix, the absence of a Form 3, 4 or 5, or representations from certain reporting persons that no Forms 5 were required, Pediatrix believes that all Section 16(a) filing requirements applicable to its officers, Directors and greater than 10% beneficial owners were complied with during the fiscal year ended December 31, 2006 except that one Form 4 was filed late for Dr. Goldschmidt as a result of an administrative error.
-The late Form 4 was filed on November 14, 2007 and reported the acquisition of stock options pursuant to Pediatrix's 2004 Incentive Compensation Plan that occurred on November 1, 2007.
+Based solely on a review of the copies of such reports furnished to MEDNAX, the absence of a Form 3, 4 or 5, or representations from certain reporting persons that no Forms 5 were required, MEDNAX believes that all Section 16(a) filing requirements applicable to its Directors, officers and greater than 10% beneficial owners were complied with during the fiscal year ended December 31, 2011.